 - There is nothing good in my life.

-- Classify the negative, self defeating thought.
+- Categorize the negative, self defeating thought.
 Identify the unwanted thought or thinking pattern (e.g. all-or-nothing thinking, overgeneralization, mental filter, etc.).
 Write it in a thought journal.

 - Challenge the thought.
 Look at what you wrote down.
 Review your thought journal and look for signs of a negative mental filter.
 Reframe the undesired thought.
 Ask yourself how someone else would view your thought.
 Is this really true?